-Pope Leo XIV delivered a stern warning against AI-directed warfare during a visit to Rome’s La Sapienza University, denouncing the technology as leading the world into a “spiral of annihilation.”
-According to HuffPost and PBS, the pope emphasized that military spending had increased dramatically in Europe at the expense of education and healthcare.
-He called for better monitoring of AI development to ensure it does not absolve humans of responsibility for their choices.
+Pope Leo XIV delivered a stern warning against AI-directed warfare during his visit to Rome’s La Sapienza University on Thursday.
+He denounced the technology as leading the world into a “spiral of annihilation,” emphasizing that military spending had increased dramatically in Europe at the expense of education and healthcare, according to HuffPost, PBS, and NPR.
+The pope called for better monitoring of AI development to ensure it does not absolve humans of responsibility for their choices.

 Key Takeaways